Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-pictured as a square, where the top and bottom sides are labelled with $ w'_n $, while the left and right side are labelled with $w''_n$; see \cref{fig:grid}.
-In this section we prove that $D_n$ has area bounded below by a cubic polynomial.
+The diagram $D_n$ is pictured as a square, where the top and bottom sides are labelled by $ w'_n $, and the left and right sides are labelled by $w''_n$; see \cref{fig:grid}.
+In this subsection, we prove that the area of $D_n$ is bounded below by a cubic polynomial.